Alumniminium/trrbl-blog/_pages/hosting.md

 ---
 # her.st hosting

 * Everything is fully KVM virtualized.
-* There's no overselling on physical resources.
-* Micro plans are sharing the same core and are only in stock until average load hits 25%.
-* This hosting service is run as a hobby project not as a business
+* This hosting service is run as a hobby not as a business
 * There's no Uptime guarantee or SLA

-Total downtime since 01/01/2019: **05h21m47sec** as of 26/08/2020
+Total downtime since 01/01/2019: **05h21m47sec**

 ## Last downtimes
 * 11/05/2020: Nameserver - **0h09m43sec** - Mainenance work, *.her.st domains didn't resolve during that time, everything else was fine